TheYuriG/TheYuriG/README.md

 ![Raspberry Pi](https://img.shields.io/badge/-RaspberryPi-C51A4A?style=for-the-badge&logo=Raspberry-Pi)
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)
 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)
-- I've built a JS [Discord bot](https://discordapp.com/invite/j55v7pD) that i've maintained alone since March 2019.
+- I've built and maintained a JS [Discord bot](https://discordapp.com/invite/j55v7pD) since March 2019.
 It now has over 30 features that you can check at #bot_commands_list and test at #bot_usage.
 It's a very useful bot for Playstation trophy related data and it crawls and processes data from PSNProfiles.com using request and [cheerio](https://www.npmjs.com/package/cheerio) (uses syntax similar to JQuery).
 Feel free to message me here if you want to be shown around, if are not coming from a trophy hunting background and I'll happily show you the bot features.
-I also track issues, suggestions and the changelog in that same server, so you can scroll through those while you are at it.
+I also track #issues, #suggestions and the changelog in that same server, so you can scroll through those while you are at it.

 ![Trello](https://img.shields.io/badge/Trello-%23026AA7.svg?style=for-the-badge&logo=Trello&logoColor=white)
 ![Dart](https://img.shields.io/badge/dart-%230175C2.svg?style=for-the-badge&logo=dart&logoColor=white)
 ![Flutter](https://img.shields.io/badge/Flutter-%2302569B.svg?style=for-the-badge&logo=Flutter&logoColor=white)
 - With Dart and Flutter, I've created a project to have a mobile version of www.realmeye.com (code repo [here](https://github.com/TheYuriG/rotmg_utility) (used to be private), release repo [here](https://github.com/TheYuriG/RotMG-Utility/releases)).
-This project went on for as long as I played the game until I got the infamous white star account.
-I ended up quitting both the game and the project after getting max rank in the game.
-There used to be a massive trello board for all my ideas regarding features to add, including a whole shading emulator system by decoding their base64 color pallete / skin stores.
+This project went on for as long as I played the game until I got the infamous white star account (max rank with all character classes).
-- This project is what got me to update the standard [web crawling](https://github.com/tusharojha/web_scraper/pull/23) library for Dart.
-I still have this one PR that I'm yet to properly format and [submit again](https://github.com/tusharojha/web_scraper/pull/66), but all in due time.
+- This project is what got me to update the standard [web crawling](https://github.com/tusharojha/web_scraper/pull/23) library for Dart, improving its performance by tenfold.
-- After quitting RotMG for good, I've started a project to [port the Discord bot](https://github.com/TheYuriG/Yura/tags) to Android and Windows, but the [project got bigger](https://trello.com/b/EK0M1sl8/yuras-development-board) (considering I was no longer limited by Discord) but it eventually came to a halt when Flutter 2.0 came out with null safety breaking my packages and my project when I changed computers.
-I still intend to go back to rebuild that project in the somewhat near future in Flutter 3.0, get a macbook and put the app on every existing platform since I would be covered in every enviroment and Yura app has a big focus on accessibility regardless of what ecossystem you use.
+- After quitting RotMG, I've started a project to [port the Discord bot](https://github.com/TheYuriG/Yura/tags) to Android and Windows.
+The [project got bigger](https://trello.com/b/EK0M1sl8/yuras-development-board) (considering I was no longer limited by Discord) but it eventually came to a halt when Flutter 2.0 came out with null safety breaking my packages and my project.
+I still intend to go back to rebuild that project in the somewhat near future in Flutter 3.0 and make the app available on every existing platform since Yura app has a big focus on accessibility regardless of what ecossystem you use.

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)